Autism Spectrum Disorders

 Our Occupational Therapists are highly trained and experienced in providing occupational therapy for children.
 We’re also passionate about providing evidence-based interventions to improve functional performance.
 Each treatment plan will be individual, underpinned by occupational therapy philosophy, taking a person-centred and strengths-based approach.
 Our ultimate aim is to help a person to achieve their goals and improve their functional performance.

-Development of skills with daily activities such as washing and dressing
+- Development of skills in daily activities, such as washing and dressing

-Sensory integration therapy aimed at reducing some of their sensory sensitivities and minimising any subsequent disruptive behaviour
+- Sensory integration therapy aimed at improving sensory processing, reducing sensory sensitivities and minimising accompanying disruptive behaviour

-Behaviour support to help with any challenging behaviour at school or at home
+- Strategies to help reduce challenging behaviour at school or at home

 Does your child have difficulty…

 With their behaviour at school or at home?